 High School and College Credit

-Graceland University's ACE Program is an incredible opportunity for high school 11th- and 12th-grade students (and 9th- and 10th-grade talented and gifted students) to get a jump start on their college education and explore the world of Graceland academic life.
+Graceland University's ACE Program is an incredible opportunity for high school 11th- and 12th-grade students (and 9th- and 10th-grade talented and gifted students) to earn college credit in high school.
 The ACE Program operates under Iowa's Postsecondary Enrollment Options (PSEO) Act which opens the door to any high school junior or senior with at least a 3.0 GPA or with the recommendation of their high school counselor or principal to enroll in our classes and earn dual credit - three college credits as well as high school credit.

 Graceland currently enrolls between 250 and 275 students in the ACE program each semester.
 Students can enroll for up to, but not including, 12 semester hours (12 semester hours is considered full-time enrollment, which is not allowed).
 Students may not enroll in a course if a comparable course is available at the local school district.

 Beginning in the spring of 2013, Graceland offers ACE students an exceptional incentive: ACE students have automatic acceptance into Graceland University and are guaranteed up to a 50% tuition scholarship.

 Graceland University offers courses that are completed in three formats: